machalen/ML_Tree_ADNI/README.md

-##Make machine learning models to use with ADNI dataset
+## Machine learning models to use with WGS data from ADNI dataset